JuliaPOMDP/POMDPs.jl/docs/src/static.md

 - [`actionindex`](@ref)`(pomdp, a)`
 - [`obsindex`](@ref)`(pomdp, o)`

+!!! note

-Note that the converse mapping (from indices to states) is not part of the POMDPs interface.
+    The converse mapping (from indices to states) is not part of the POMDPs interface.
 A solver will typically create a vector containing all the states to define it.

+!!! note

+    There is no requirement that the object returned by the [space functions](@ref Spaces) above respect the same ordering as the `index` functions.
+The `index` functions are the *sole definition* of ordering of the states.
+The `POMDPModelTools` package contains convenience functions for constructing a list of states that respects the ordering specified by the `index` functions.
+For example, `POMDPModelTools.ordered_states` returns an `AbstractVector` of the states in the order specified by `stateindex`.

 ## Conversion to vector types